Drunin-Martin/QA-Test-Cases-and-Bugs/(Teodor)Test-Cases.md

 ## Product Page

-## Test Case: Add an Item in Favorites
+## Test Case: Add an Item to Favorites
 - **ID:** TC-028
 - **Description:** Add any item on the product page and add it to Favorites
 - **Preconditions:** User has an active profile in https://teodor.bg/